How to Master Coding Interviews: Practice Like Real Interviews

 Jumping Straight to Coding

 Strong candidates explore the problem first, discuss approaches, and only then write code.
+When you immediately start typing, the interviewer loses visibility into your reasoning process.
+They can’t tell if you understand the problem or if you’re just guessing.

 Not Starting With a Simple Solution